 Rendering is part of a product designer’s toolkit that allows us to effectively communicate our ideas as real, physical objects of value during the later stages of concept design.
 Using 3D geometry created in CAD, designer can then produce renders and visualizations of their own product which can be put to good use in several different ways.
 And good product rendering can be a complicated beast, it takes skill and craft (and time!) to communicate the emotions and ideas behind a particular concept that will ultimately elevate the value of a concept design or client product far beyond the high cost of any renders.

 As with all design tools, everyone often has their own unique way of using them.
-For today’s article, let’s explore some of the most useful tips and tricks that the designers of Realisers usually use in Keyshot to get better rendering results.
+For today’s article, let’s explore some of the most useful tips and tricks that the designers of Realisers usually use to get better rendering with Keyshot.

 In a real-world environment, materials pick up scratches, dirt, and dust.
 In a virtual world, this of course doesn’t happen, so forcing these elements onto your model can make an image appear much more realistic!
 ‘Perfect’ surfaces often appear flat in renderings, whereas when a texture is applied, lights can catch the small imperfections in the materials surface.